-For the purpose of impairment testing, goodwill is allocated to the single cash generating unit ("CGU") identified, the magnetic components production.
+For the purpose of impairment testing, goodwill is allocated to the single cash-generating unit ("CGU") identified, the magnetic components production.

-The recoverable amounts of the CGU have been determined from value in use calculations based on cash flow projections from formally approved budgets covering a five-year period.
-Cash flow beyond the five-year period are extrapolated using an estimated weighted average growth rate of 0% (2016: 0%), which does not exceed the long-term growth rate for the magnetic component production industry.
+The recoverable amounts of the CGU have been determined from value-in-use calculations based on cash flow projections from formally approved budgets covering a five-year period.
+Cash flow beyond the five-year period are extrapolated using an estimated weighted average growth rate of 0% (2018: 0%), which does not exceed the long-term growth rate for the magnetic component production industry.
+The cash flows are discounted using a discount rate of 16% (2018: 15%).
+The discount rate used is pre-tax and reflects specific risks relating to the CGU.
+The growth rate within the five-year period ranging from 0% to 3% (2018: 0% to 3%) have been based on estimation on the Group's similar products.

-2017 2016

-Pre-tax discount rate 14% 16%

-Operating margin within the five-year period 13%-21% 16%-24%

-Growth rate within the five-year period 0%-3% 0%-5%

-Wage inflation 3% 6%

-The discount rate used is pre-tax and reflect specific risks relating to the relevant CGU.
-The operating margin and growth rate within the five-year period have been based on estimation on the Group's similar products.
-Wage inflation has been based on the Group's past experience in the same manufacturing business.

-As a result of applying the impairment testing, no impairment loss has been recognised since initial recognition of goodwill.
+Based on result of the impairment testing, no impairment loss has been recognised since initial recognition of goodwill.

-19. INTERESTS IN SUBSIDIARIES
+19. PARTICULARS OF SUBSIDIARIES